canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/architecture_business_reqs.md

 ### Regional / Data Sovereignty

 Is it important where the data lives?
 Does it have to stay within a region?
 Are there implications around which providers can be used based on where they are located or the country where the provider is headquartered from?

 ### Automation

 To what extend does the implementation need to be automated?
-Will the infrastructure resources provisioning be automated?
+Will the infrastructure resource provisioning be automated?
 Will the platform / application architecture be automated?
 Is a CI/CD process required in order to provide consistent delivery?

 ### Operations Model

 Who is operating the implementation?
-Is it manage internally or by a provider?
+Is it managed internally or by a provider?
 What are the support implications and how are issues addressed when encountered by an; end user, operator or business owner?

 ### Delivery Model